What Are Surgical Techs?

 Surgical technology programs are typically found at the following levels:

 - Certificate/Diploma: Certificate and diploma programs can often be completed in a year or less, depending on the student's schedule and prior work experience.
-These programs usually narrow their focus to include only essential surgical technology courses, providing thorough training in medical concepts and hands-on practice with the tools and conditions of the profession without placing much emphasis on general education.
+These programs usually narrow their focus to include only essential surgical technology courses, imparting thorough training in medical concepts and hands-on practice with the tools and conditions of the profession without placing much emphasis on general education.
 Diploma or certificate programs are ideal for students who plan to go straight into the workforce and not continue their education beyond the level necessary for the certificate or diploma.

 - Associate Degree: Depending on a student's credit load and the number of general education courses completed prior to enrolling, associate degree programs can generally be completed within two years.
 In addition to surgical technology courses, associate degree programs typically include a handful of courses in mathematics, language arts, history, social sciences and other general education subjects.
 Graduates who earn an associate degree in surgical technology usually find themselves in a good position from which to continue their education to the bachelor's degree level or higher, if further education becomes desirable in the future.